 So that chips away at the fourth Howey test—the idea that the managerial efforts of those working for Ripple can impact the price of XRP.

 Didiuk also cast doubt on whether XRP fulfills other typical aspects of a security.
 He explained to Modern Consensus how with a security, a buyer who accumulates a large portion can expect to exert influence or even control over management of the issuing company.
 We see that all the time with ‘activist investors’ who buy large chunks of an underperforming company and then demand board seats or the ouster of a CEO or the sale of a division.

 “I think that is dispositive.
 If you accumulate 4 or 6 or 10% in the token space it doesn’t really have an impact.
 I’m not a technologist by training so I don’t have a deep dive in terms of the technology and what people have done, but my understanding is those type of ownerships don’t really have an impact.
 You can’t impact the company by buying XRP like you could if you owned 25% of Coke you could put a board seat or get behind a proxy.
 You could try to change things.”

-So if it’s so clear that XRP is not a currency, what’s taking so long for regulators to simply make that declaration?
+So if it’s so clear that XRP is not a security, what’s taking so long for regulators to simply make that declaration?